wovo/cv/readme.md

 </td></tr>

 <tr><td colspan = 2>
-I run a webshop for microcontroller chips and related products.
+I run a webshop for micro-controller chips and related products.
 My customers range from entry-level hobbyists to small-scale professionals, the occasional a large company or a school.
 <BR /><BR />

-I also did some freelance jobs that are mentioned below, contract embedded software development, and due-dilligence code base audits.
+I also did some freelance jobs that are mentioned below, contract embedded software development, and due-diligence code base audits.
 </td></tr>

 </tbody></table>